Finding the right mattress to fix your back pain takes time – and patience…

 Shopping for a new mattress

-- Lie on the bed like you do at home – side, stomach or back.
+- Lie on the bed like you do at home – side, stomach or back – and bring your partner so they can compare as well.

-- Compare mattresses at similar price points so you comparing fairly.
+- Compare mattresses at similar price points so you judging each mattress fairly.

 What’s the true cost of a good mattress?
 If you spent $2,000 on a new mattress and slept comfortably on that mattress for 7 years, the cost of healthy sleep would be $1.27 per night – less than the cost of Starbucks coffee in the morning…